sortlight/IAM_Bash_Script/README.md

 - Hackers & builders who respect access boundaries
 - Anyone curious how Linux and faith meet at the terminal

-GitHub Actions Included
-Each script is tested via CI using ShellCheck to ensure clean, portable Bash:

-'''yaml

-     > .github/workflows/bash-test.yml

-My Twist on IAM
+# My Twist on IAM

 “Whoever is faithful with little will be ruler over much.” – Luke 16:10

 This repo is more than code.
 It’s a testament to stewardship — of accounts, systems and the people behind them.
 Tech isn’t just technical; it’s spiritual infrastructure.
 Here, IAM means “I Assign Meaning.”